saghul/txiki.js/API.md

 - `setTimeout` / `setInterval` / `clearTimeout` / `clearInterval`: standard timer functions.
 - `std`: reference to the `std` module.
 - `uv`: reference to the `uv` module.
+- `workerThis`: reference to the worker global state (inside a worker).

 ## `std` module